If you are a new drummer or a parent of a child who is learning to play drums, the first thing you will need to know is how to hold drum sticks.

 Proper grip will also increase your efficiency, making it easier to get the sounds you want and helping you pick up new skills and techniques.
-However, there are several ways to hold your drum sticks.
+However, there are several ways to hold common and custom drum sticks.

 You will want to pick the right style for the kind of music you expect to play, but you will probably also want to learn about the others while you are at it.
 This article will explain all of the major ones!